Mehdi Taremi: Olympiacos

 On 30 August 2025, it was revealed that Taremi would join Olympiacos for a fee of €2.5 million.
 A day later, he was announced by the team.

 In his Super League debut against Panserraikos on 13 September, he scored a brace.
 In his Greek Cup debut against Asteras Tripolis, he also scored a brace.

+Al Wasl

+On 22 August 2026, Taremi joined UAE Pro League club Al Wasl for a fee of around $400K.

+On the 28th of August 2026, he made his debut for the club in a 0-1 loss to Shabab-Al-Ahli at the Zabeel Stadium.
+On the 10th of September 2026, he scored his first goal for the club against Al Ain in the 53rd minute, in a 2-2 draw at the Hazza Bin Zayed stadium.

 International career

 Youth

 Taremi played for Iran student's national football team in Turkey tournament and scored 9 goals for the team.
 He was called up by Alireza Mansourian to participate in the team's training camp in Kish Island in 2013.